SIPLA

 Projects

-GEOGRAPHICAL INDICATIONS, TRADEMARKS
+GEOGRAPHICAL INDICATIONS, TRADEMARKS, ONGOING PROJECTS

 Distinctive Signs for Collective Use as a Tool for Development Strategy